WELCOME

 • The Maine high school graduation rate has been steady at 87% over the past five years.

 • The high school graduation rate varies by subgroup.
 For example, 79% economically disadvantaged students graduate from high school on-time compared with 95% of their higher income peers.
+Girls graduate at a higher rate than boys (89% vs. 87%).

-College Enrollment, Persistence, and Completion
+College Enrollment and Completion

 Adult Education

-• 938 adults received a high school credential (diploma or HiSET) through Adult Education programs in the 2020-21 school year.
+• 969 adults received a high school credential (diploma or HiSET) through Adult Education programs in the 2022-23 school year.

 Postsecondary Degrees and Credentials of Value